AROUND AUSTRALIA TOUR ITINERARY

 Daily Activity: Several short walks during long day tour.

 Free day in Cairns to choose from a large variety of optional half and full day tours and cruises or a day of leisure exploring Cairns or relaxing at your resort hotel.
 Your tour director will advise in advance regarding your many options.

 (B,D) Holiday Inn Harborside

 Daily Activity: Optional walks in Cairns.
 The city center is 1 mile from the hotel.

 Day 22 Tue – CAIRNS/SYDNEY

-This morning fly south to enthralling Sydney.
+This morning we fly south to enthralling Sydney.
 Upon your early afternoon arrival commence a tour of the magnificent harbor city.
-Tour features will include Circular Quay, the historic harbor front Rocks area, Mrs. Macquarie’s Point featuring fabulous views of the Sydney Opera House and Darling Harbor.
+Tour features will include Circular Quay, the historic harbor front Rocks area, Mrs. Macquarie's Point featuring fabulous views of the Sydney Opera House and Darling Harbor.
 The tour continues with fashionable Rose Bay, Watson’s Bay, the narrow cliff face Gap entrance to Sydney Harbor and strolling the sands of the famed surfing mecca, Bondi Beach.
 You will quickly discover why Sydney is rated as one of the world’s most exciting cities.
 Your evening is free to continue exploring amazing Sydney on your own.

 Daily Activity: Several short walks during Sydney city tour.